Battle of the Five Dollar Watches: Digital Edition

 This device is an attractive timepiece that fits comfortably around the wrist.
 While I am an impatient man, unwilling to push a button in order to display the time, those who like its retro design will find value in this watch.

 This is a large watch, measuring 43mm across.
 It is 14.75mm thick and weighs 65 grams (2.3 ounces).

 The LCD chronograph features an analog-style clock face, using liquid crystal display technology to present what appears to be normal hands.
-Below that, the day of the week and time is presented in digital format.
+Below that, the day of the week and time are presented in digital format.
 This would be useful for those who wish to keep track of two different time zones.
-The LCD chronograph is equipped with a bright green backlight which can be activated by a touch of a button.
+The LCD chronograph is equipped with a bright green backlight that can be activated by the touch of a button.

 Instructions provided by the vendor demonstrate how to set the time, date, month, timer, and alarm.
 I could not access the date and month but this is probably a result of my unfamiliarity with digital watches.